Workforce Development | Clover Park Technical College

 What are the benefits?

-• Tuition not otherwise paid for by Financial Aid
+• Tuition not covered by Financial Aid

 • Required books

-• Toolkits
+• Required tools and uniforms Toolkits

 • Childcare expenses